 Challenge: How do you go about receiving the input you need to ensure your story is on the right path and that there aren’t any glaring holes?

-Well, as an editor, naturally one might expect my first response would be to hire an editor and pay them to go through the story with a fine tooth comb.
+Well, as an editor, naturally one might expect my first response would be to hire an editor and pay them to go through the story with a fine-tooth comb.
 That sounds like a natural process, right?
 However, many authors don’t want to go through multiple rounds of paid edits as the costs can add up quickly.
-Luckily, the online world provides the writer with a wide range of feedback generating mechanisms that can help improve their manuscript both during the writing process and after draft completion.
+Luckily, the online world provides the writer with a wide range of feedback-generating mechanisms that can help improve their manuscript both during the writing process and after draft completion.

 A challenge with hiring an editor early on, or at all, is that the feedback you receive will depend on the type of edit you request.
 You may receive a mechanics-only (grammar, structure, style, etc.) edit which doesn’t address the meat of your manuscript, the story.
-You may pay for a more in-depth developmental edit which focuses on the story, flow, and other attributes of the script.
+You may pay for a more in-depth developmental edit that focuses on the story, flow, and other attributes of the script.
 So, as an author, how do you go about receiving substantive feedback about the story, rather than simply the mechanics, prior to publication?
 How do you ensure your story flows appropriately, that you don’t have any plot holes or inconsistencies, or that you haven’t left out critical details that make the story incomplete?

 What is a beta reader?

 As I mentioned above, a beta reader is simply someone (a previous reader/a fan, a complete stranger in a social media book group) who provides you feedback on a draft copy of your work.